WelSimLLC/welsim.github.io/collections/_posts/2025-12-27-compile-the-open-source-electromagnetic-simulation-solver-alace.md

 The author previously published a brief article introducing how to compile Palace on Windows, titled [Compile the electromagnetic simulation solver Palace in Windows](https://welsim.com/2023/11/20/compile-the-electromagnetic-simulation-solver-palace-in-windows.html).
 Expanding upon that earlier work, this article details the compilation process more in-depth, with a particular focus on the compilation of dependent libraries.
 The dependent libraries discussed in this article are as follows:

-* **Hypre**: A large-scale linear algebra matrix computation library, using version 2.30.
+* **Hypre**: A large-scale linear algebra matrix computation library, using version 2.33.
 * **MUMPS**: An open-source software library for solving large-scale sparse linear systems of equations.
+This example uses version 5.8.1.
 * **ARPACK-NG**: A library that supports complex linear matrix computations and is used for eigenvalue computation.
-Primarily written in Fortran, it can be compiled independently without relying on PETSc.
+Primarily written in Fortran, it can be compiled independently.
+It is necessary to manually modify parts of the source code by using the diff files provided by Palace.
 * **GSLib**: Used for interpolation computations in high-order spectral elements.
 * **libCEED**: A linear algebra computation management framework that supports parallel computing across various CPUs, GPUs, and clusters.
+This example uses version 0.12.
 * **MFEM**: A flexible, efficient, and scalable finite element discretization framework used as the core solving dependency library for Palace.
+This example uses version 4.8.1.It is necessary to manually modify parts of the source code by using the diff files provided by Palace.

 ### System Environment and Compilers